 Not Using (0) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was called for but not oxhibited.
 Uses strategy incorrectly or with parts missing.
-Helps ensure equal access to critical curriculum by helping to remove barriers that impode student achievement.
-Holps onsure equal access to critical curriculum by holping to remove barriers that impede student achievement and monitors if barriers are removed to holp students meet achievement goals.
+Holps ensure equal access to critical curriculum by helping to remove barriers that impode student achievement.
+Holps a name equal access to critical curriculum by holping to remove barriers that impede student ach lowerners are removed to holp students meet.
 Provides evidence of helping others by sharing how they successfully helped remove barriers to help students meet achievement goals.